Sebastianhju/Runeterra-5e/Items/Consumables.md

 Cost: 200 Gold

 As an action you can drink this elixir.
-For the next hour, you don't provoke oppertunity attacks and gain an extra attack whenever you take the attack action.
+For the next hour, you don't provoke oppertunity attacks and once per turn when you take the attack action you can make one additional attack.

 ---